NeilSWells/iolairPanelMeter_DC_V2/README.md

 # Programming

-Programming is the same as the original iolairPanelMeter project.
+How the board is programmed is the same as the original iolairPanelMeter project.

+Note that the library used in Version 1 is not compatible with Version 2.
+The wiring betweeen the display chip and the display is slightly different.

 # Manufacture